 We traveled to many parts of Mexico to discover new places and design new itineraries for our customers.
 Even for these trips I was putting together itineraries and scheduling appointments.
 My expectations were high but it turned out the best trips we enjoyed were those where we slowed down to spend more time at a restaurant listening to live music or opted to visit a museum when an appointment was canceled.

 If by now you wonder what is the point of the story, the answer is to leave expectations behind.
 Book lodging, book a flight, get your car ready if going on a road trip, plan your wardrobe, make a list of essentials you will need, do some research on the places you are going to visit and even create a list of places you would like to see, but don’t stress over it one minute.
-Don’t leave the house with a load of expectations instead focus on the fact that you are going somewhere! and focus on one day at a time.
+Don’t leave the house with a load of expectations.
+Focus instead on the fact that you are going somewhere! and enjoy it one day at a time.

 I recently posted about gratitude, and how its practice will make any moment a memorable one.
 If the weather did not cooperate and it rained on your parade – find something new to do and enjoy it for such a moment, even in the rain, is likely to never repeat itself.